-MFCLK does not work when Async clock request is received in an LPM where SYSOSC
+MFCLK does not work when Async clock request is received in an LPM where SYSOSC was disabled in FCL mode

 MFCLK will not start to toggle in below scenario:

 1. FCL mode is enabled and then MFCLK is enabled

 2. Enter a low power mode where SYSOSC is disabled (SLEEP2/STOP2/STANDBY0/